falaFulani/terraform-web-server/README.md

 8. Security group allowing trafic from port 22, 80 and 443
 9. Ubuntu instance with apache2 installed.

 #To Run
+Ensure you fill in the Access and Secret keys on line 3 and 4

 Run the following commands

 1. terraform plan (list all items to be created)
 2. terraform apply (to apply the plan)